 Braintree has some heavy-weight support behind it.
 PayPal bought Braintree Payments in 2013 for $800 billion saying their products and development platforms were “complementary.”
-Obviously PayPal was also interested Venmo, a PayPal competitor.
+Obviously PayPal was also interested in Venmo (full Venmo review here), a PayPal competitor.
 Braintree purchased Venmo in 2007.
 Venmo lets people send each other money using an email address or mobile phone number and do so for free.

 Braintree was founded in 2007, attracting $69 in venture capital funding, thus showing its potential early on.
 The platform is popular with tech startups including Airbnb, Fab, LivingSocial, Uber, Twilio, and GitHub.
 Of $12 billion in payments processed by Braintree in 2013, $4 billion were made using mobile devices, showing its wide adoption for mobile payments.

 Ultimately, if you’re running a business model in the United States and you need to manage payments online and offline, Braintree is a good parent company to consider.
 The processing fee and flat-rate pricing is easy to plan for, and the UI is great.
 Plus, you get an extensive range of integrations to choose from.
 However, this might not be the choice for you if you just need a gateway only solution.